lukas-czy/zsh_installer/README.md

 p10k configure
 ```

+## Notice:

+Please create an issue or give me a hint if anything about this script does not work.
+I am happy to help.

 ## prerequisites

 git needs to be installed to download this repository.
 You can install git with this command